peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public byte[] ToBytes(
         bool littleEndian);

 Returns a byte array of this integer's value.
+The byte array will take the number's two' s-complement form (see[
+        &#x22;Forms of numbers&#x22;
-The byte array will take the number's two' s-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ), using the fewest bytes necessary to store its value unambiguously.
-If this value is negative, the bits that appear beyond the most significant bit of the number will be all ones.
-The resulting byte array can be passed to the  `FromBytes()`  method (with the same byte order) to reconstruct this integer's value.
+      ](PeterO.Numbers.EDecimal.md)), using the fewest bytes necessary to store its value unambiguously.
+If his value is negative, the bits that appear beyond the most significant it of the number will be all ones.
+The resulting byte array can be passed o the `FromBytes()
+      ` method (with the same byte order) to reconstruct this integer's value.

 <b>Parameters:</b>

- * <i>littleEndian</i>: Either  `true`  or  `false` .
+ * <i>littleEndian</i>: Either `true
+      ` or `false
+      ` .

 <b>Return Value:</b>